fuminoritanizawa/webpage/content/home/experience.md

   date_start = "2018-07-01"
   date_end = "2021-03-31"
   description = """
-  - Received a high school student research [grant](https://www.jst.go.jp/cpse/gsc/about/index_english.html) from the [Japan Science and Technology Agency](https://www.jst.go.jp/EN/).
-  - Conducted independent research on *Drosophila melanogaster* behavior with [Prof. Hiroyuki Takemoto](https://green.shizuoka.ac.jp/staff_en/166/) at Shizuoka University.
-  - Published a [paper](https://www.nature.com/articles/s41598-021-88967-1) as the first author in *Scientific Reports*.
-  - Presented [oral presentation](https://www.animalbehaviorsociety.org/2020-virtual/program-full.php) at the Animal Behavioral Society.

   - Awarded a high school research [grant](https://www.jst.go.jp/cpse/gsc/about/index_english.html) from the [Japan Science and Technology Agency](https://www.jst.go.jp/EN/); conducted research with Prof. Hiroyuki Takemoto at Shizuoka University.
   - Published a first-authored [paper](https://www.nature.com/articles/s41598-021-88967-1) in *Scientific Reports* and presented findings at the Animal Behavioral Society [conference](https://www.animalbehaviorsociety.org/2020-virtual/program-full.php).
   - Conducted a behavioral analysis of *Drosophila melanogaster*, investigating the effects of sleep deprivation on food odor preference using self-made devices.
   - The study contributes to understanding the interaction between sleep and neural disorders, offering a novel approach to investigating cognitive deficits towards novel stimuli.
 """
 +++